 PARTY

-To surrender is to let go and fall, trusting that one will be caught, by life, by love, by wonder, by another.
+Surrender is to trust, to let go and to fall—trusting that one will be caught by life, by love, by wonder, by another.
 Surrendering brings great pleasure when one learns to let go of controlling the body, the emotions, and the ego and devote oneself to something greater.
-It’s applicable in lovemaking as well as in life in general.
+It’s as applicable in lovemaking as well as in life in general.
 But unfortunately, there is an overvaluation of power in today’s society, and everyone is fighting for it, while surrender is undervalued.

-Surrender belongs to the feminine aspect of the esoteric erotic polarity.
-Still, I believe it’s essential for everyone of any (and no) gender to incorporate it into themselves as self-development and passion for lovemaking.
-While teaching surrender, I also indirectly teach how to hold space for anothers’ process of letting go.
+Surrender traditionally belongs to the feminine aspect of the esoteric erotic polarity, but I’m convinced that it’s essential for everyone of any (and no) gender.
+Incorporating it into oneself can simply tickle one’s curious approach to life or become a life-long artistic endeavour, critical self-development, or passion for lovemaking.
+While teaching surrender, I also indirectly teach how to hold space for another’s process of letting go.
 Participants describe it as intimate, vulnerable and trusting.
 And it makes them more resilient to the hardships of life.

 ANDY BURU